Pudd1ng/UC4-Automic-AE-CLI-Binary-Repository/README.md

 ## Compatibility:

+	* Requires Java v1.6 minimum.
-	All Binaries compiled with most current version (v11.2) uc4.jar files (meaning it handles STORAGE, PERIOD, XML VARIABLE etc.)
+	* All Binaries compiled with most current version (v11.2) uc4.jar files (meaning it handles new objects like STORAGE, PERIOD, XML VARIABLE etc.)
+	* All Binaries (unless indicated) are compatible with AE v9 and up, a version check is automatically performed before each command for safety.
-	Most features (if not all) should work for at least v10 and v9, please test thoroughly in NON-PROD environments.
+	* It is strongly advised to test thoroughly in NON-PROD environments.

 ## List of Binaries: